Multimodal Sensing for Robot-Assisted Sub-Tissue Feature Detection in Physiotherapy Palpation: Acknowledgments

 \section{Acknowledgments}

-This work originated during Tian-Ao Ren's summer 2025 internship at Symbiokinetics Inc. We thank the Stanford Robotics Center for financial support during the summer term.
-We thank Symbiokinetics team for their collaboration and support throughout this project.
-We thank Stanley Wang and Venny Kojouharov for their help during the experimental work, and Mingyan Zhang for her help with figure preparation.
+This work originated during Tian-Ao Ren's summer 2025 internship at Symbiokinetics Inc. We thank the Stanford Robotics Center and Symbiokinetics for their collaboration and support throughout this project.
+We thank Stanley Wang and Venny Kojouharov for their help during the experimental work, and Mingyan Zhang for help with figure preparation.